-45A.-(1) Without prejudice to sections 42, 43, 44 and 45, the fact that a person has been convicted or acquitted of an offence by or before any court in Singapore shall be admissible in evidence for the purpose of proving, where relevant to any issue in the proceedings, that he committed (or, as the case may be, did not commit) that offence, whether or not he is a party to the proceedings; and where he was convicted, whether he was so convicted upon a plea of guilty or otherwise.

-(2) A conviction referred to in subsection (1) is relevant and admissible unless -
+- 45A.-(1) Without affecting sections 42, 43, 44 and 45, the fact that a person has been convicted or acquitted of an offence by or before any court in Singapore is admissible in evidence for the purpose of proving, where relevant to any issue in the proceedings, that the person committed (or, as the case may be, did not commit) that offence, whether or not the person is a party to the proceedings; and where the person was convicted, whether the person was so convicted upon a plea of guilty or otherwise. - (2) A conviction referred to in subsection (1) is relevant and admissible unless -

-- (a) it is subject to review or appeal that has not yet been determined; - (b) it has been quashed or set aside; or - (c) a pardon has been given in respect of it.

-(3) A person proved to have been convicted of an offence under this section shall, unless the contrary is proved, be taken to have committed the acts and to have possessed the state of mind (if any) which at law constitute that offence.

-(4) Any conviction or acquittal admissible under this section may be proved by a certificate of conviction or acquittal, signed by the Registrar of the Supreme Court, the registrar of the State Courts or the registrar of the Family Justice Courts, as the case may be, giving the substance and effect of the charge and of the conviction or acquittal.
-[8/96]
+- (a) it is subject to review or appeal that has not yet been determined; - (b) it has been quashed or set aside; or - (c) a pardon has been given in respect of it. - (3) A person proved to have been convicted of an offence under this section is, unless the contrary is proved, taken to have committed the acts and to have possessed the state of mind (if any) which at law constitute that offence. - (4) Any conviction or acquittal admissible under this section may be proved by a certificate of conviction or acquittal, signed by the Registrar of the Supreme Court, the registrar of the State Courts or the registrar of the Family Justice Courts (as the case may be), giving the substance and effect of the charge and of the conviction or acquittal. - (5) Where relevant, any document containing details of the information, complaint, charge, agreed statement of facts or record of proceedings on which the person in question is convicted is admissible in evidence. - (6) The method of proving a conviction or acquittal under this section is in addition to any other authorised manner of proving a conviction or acquittal. - (7) In any criminal proceedings, this section is subject to any written law or any other rule of law to the effect that a conviction is not admissible to prove a tendency or disposition on the part of the accused to commit the kind of offence with which the accused has been charged. - (8) In this section - "registrar of the Family Justice Courts" includes the deputy registrar or an assistant registrar of the Family Justice Courts; - "registrar of the State Courts" includes a deputy registrar of the State Courts; - "Registrar of the Supreme Court" includes the Deputy Registrar or an Assistant Registrar of the Supreme Court.

-[Act 5 of 2014 wef 07/03/2014] [Act 27 of 2014 wef 01/10/2014]

-(5) Where relevant, any document containing details of the information, complaint, charge, agreed statement of facts or record of proceedings on which the person in question is convicted shall be admissible in evidence.

-(6) The method of proving a conviction or acquittal under this section shall be in addition to any other authorised manner of proving a conviction or acquittal.

-(7) In any criminal proceedings, this section shall be subject to any written law or any other rule of law to the effect that a conviction shall not be admissible to prove a tendency or disposition on the part of the accused to commit the kind of offence with which he has been charged.

-(8) In this section -

-- "registrar of the Family Justice Courts" includes the deputy registrar or an assistant registrar of the Family Justice Courts; - "registrar of the State Courts" includes a deputy registrar of the State Courts; - "Registrar of the Supreme Court" includes the Deputy Registrar or an Assistant Registrar of the Supreme Court.